SnepCnep/FiveM-AntiCheat/readme.md

-<span style="color:red">PLEASE DONT USE THIS YET, ITS NOT READY FOR PRODUCTION</span>
+# PLEASE DONT USE THIS YET, ITS NOT READY FOR PRODUCTION
 # AntiCheat - FiveM

 This anticheat is built for a server where it is developed, but you can use it for your server too :)